-Hirado is located in the northwest of Nagasaki Prefecture.
-Today’s city area used to be the castle town of the Matsuura clan.
-It was also a trading place between Japan and the West before the national isolation in the Edo period.
-Therefore, some Western influences can be seen here.
-It has a unique atmosphere, mixing Western and Japanese cultures.
-A good example of this is the spots where you can view a church and a Buddhist temple in one sight.
-Additionally, you can see historic constructions such as the castle, Dutch trading house, and cathedrals.
+Hirado is located in northwestern Nagasaki Prefecture.
+The area of present-day Hirado City was once the castle town of the Matsuura clan and served as a trading post between Japan and the West before the national isolation policy of the Edo period.
+As a result, Western influences are still visible today, giving the city a unique atmosphere that blends Japanese and Western cultures.
+A notable example is the view of a church and a Buddhist temple standing side-by-side.
+Other historic structures include Hirado Castle, the Dutch Trading House, and several cathedrals.

 Hirado Castle